GoogleCloudPlatform/magic-modules/README.md

 ## Overview

-Magic Modules is a tool we use to autogenerate infrastructure-as-code tools for Google Cloud Platform.
-GCP ["resources"](https://cloud.google.com/docs/overview/#gcp_resources) are encoded in a shared data file, and that data is used to fill in "Mad Libs"-style templates across each of the tools Magic Modules generates.
+Magic Modules is a tool used to autogenerate support in a variety of open source DevOps tools for Google Cloud Platform.
+[GCP "resource"](https://cloud.google.com/docs/overview/#gcp_resources) definitions are encoded in a shared data file, and that data is used to fill in tool-specific templates across each of the tools Magic Modules generates.

-They include:
+Magic Modules generates GCP support for:

 * Terraform
 * Ansible
 * InSpec

-Not only is Magic Modules a force multiplier for our developers, Magic Modules allows us to preemptively solve issues by encoding field-tested learnings about the GCP API into each tool; issues solved for one tool will be fixed in each other tool.
+Importantly, Magic Modules *isn't* full code generation.
+Every change is made manually; more than a code generator, Magic Modules is a force multiplier for development.
+While many Magic Modules resources are defined exactly based on the GCP API, we use Magic Modules to preemptively solve issues across each tool by encoding our field-tested learnings from other tools in those definitions.
+In effect, an issue solved in one tool will be solved for each other tool.

 ## Getting Started with Magic Modules